rpetit3/fastq-scan/README.md

 cd fastq-scan
 make
 ```
 This will compile the program using g++, and I'll let you handle where to put it.
 I've testing this on gcc version 7.3.0, but would guess since its pretty basic most gcc versions should be fine.
+You can then run `make test` to make sure everything is working as expected.

 ```
 make test